 Different substances have different melting points.
 However, the freezing point of a substance is the same as its melting point.

 It is denoted by Hf.

 or Δ Qf = m Hf … …. … … (4)

 - Ice changes at 0° C into water.
-Latent heat of fusion of ice is 3.36 × 105 J kg -1.
-That is; 3.36 × 105 Joule heat is required to melt 1 kg of ice into water at 0°C.
+The latent heat of fusion of ice is 3.36 × 105 J kg -1.
+That is; 3.36 × 105 Joule heat is required to melt 1 kg of ice into the water at 0°C.

 What is Latent heat of vaporization?

-Heat energy required to change unit mass of a substance from liquid to gaseous state at its boiling point without change in its temperature is called latent heat of vaporization.
+The heat energy required to change a unit mass of a substance from liquid to a gaseous state at its boiling point without a change in its temperature is called the latent heat of vaporization.
 It is represented by H v.
 Its S.I unit is J/kg.
 Its formula is given as:

 Hv = ΔQv/m

 When water is heated, it boils at 100 °C under standard pressure.
 Its temperature remains 100 °C until it is changed completely into steam.
-Its latent heat of vaporisation is 2260000 J/kg.
+Its latent heat of vaporization is 2260000 J/kg.
 That is one kilogram of water requires 2260000 Joule heat to change it completely into steam at its boiling point.